-Osteoarthritis is a common form of arthritis.
+A common form of arthritis is Osteoarthritis.
 It is known to have affected billions of people across the globe.
-The protective cushioning in your cartilage tends to wear down what time that can lead to osteoarthritis.
+The protective cushioning in your cartilage tends to wear down over time which can lead to osteoarthritis.

-Osteoarthritis tends to affect the joints of your spine, hips.
+Osteoarthritis most frequently affects the joints of your spine and hips.
 Osteoarthritis can be considered a chronic condition for your joints.
-As your cartilage breaks down, your joints then end up rubbing together causing symptoms like stiffness and pain.
+As your cartilage breaks down, your joints then end up rubbing together which causes symptoms like stiffness and pain.

-Osteoarthritis is commonly known as degenerative joint disease and is the most common disability cause, amongst men and women.
+Osteoarthritis is often known as degenerative joint disease and is the most common disability cause, amongst men and women.

 Symptoms of osteoarthritis may include:

 However, all the symptoms may not just be restricted to your particular body joint.
-They can affect areas like your spine, hips, knees, fingertips, and hands.
+They can affect areas like your hands, spine, hips, knees, and fingertips.

-Since osteoarthritis is caused by damage to the joint, it has more to do with your increasing age.
-Its accumulation can occur over time and your joints may undergo wear and tear, as you age.
+Since osteoarthritis is caused by damage to the joint, it has more to do with your rising age.
+Its accumulation can happen over time and your joints may experience wear and tear, as you age.